Qudit encoding in Rydberg blockaded arrays of atoms: The model

-where $\Omega_{1r}$ is the Rabi frequency, $\phi_{1r}$ is the phase of the laser, $V_{jk} = C_6/||\mathbf x_j - \mathbf x_k||^6$ is the interatomic interaction potential.
+where $\Omega_{1r}$ is the Rabi frequency, $\phi_{1r}$ is the phase of the laser, and $V_{jk} = C_6/||\mathbf x_j - \mathbf x_k||^6$ is the interatomic interaction potential.
 We suppose that all atoms are located inside a blockaded sphere where $R_{\text{b}} = \left(|C_6|/\Omega_{1r}\right)^{1/6}$ is the blockade radius.
-This condition implies that at most one atom can be excited to a Rydberg state (hard blockade regime).
-The Hamiltonian maps onto the Jaynes--Cummings model \cite{Keating16} and can then be conveniently written as:
+This condition implies that at most one atom can be excited to a Rydberg state (hard-blockade regime).
+The Hamiltonian maps onto the Jaynes-Cummings model \cite{Keating16} and can then be conveniently written as (see appendix \ref{Appendix_A} for the detailed derivation)